 After the Children's Time during worship, those ages 3-11 are invited to move into the Godly Play area in the lower level of our the building.
 During Godly Play our children wonder and wander their way through the stories of God and God's people.
 Godly Play is a Montessori based technique that incorporates tactile engagement including prayer practices, yoga, tai chi, service, free art, journaling and various learning stations.

 The treasures are endless when you dig deeper!
 DIG is a time for age specific, progressive Christian classes for preschoolers through high schoolers that will nurture the theological explorer within each one.
 We will dig deep into our holy stories to uncover our connections to God, earth and one another.
 Childcare for those ages 0-3 is also available during this time.
 DIG will be taking a break for the summer.
-We will resume in August.
+We will resume Sunday, September 8.

 We encourage children (as well as adults) to stretch their compassion muscles through activities like buying Christmas gifts for children at The Gathering Place, bagging beans and rice and urban foraging for Metro Caring, making dog biscuits for the Maxfund puppies, filling backpacks with school supplies for residents at Archway Housing, and much more.
 The children regularly make bags to hand out to our homeless neighbors.
 Many of our families carry these bags in their cars regularly.